jeetsukumaran/delineate/src/delineate-docs/source/workflow1.rst

 Each of the subtree analysis now has the populations delimited under the MSC model.
 Having identified these population units, we now pool them.

 Stage III.
 Generating the Phylogeny of Populations
 ==================================================

 We use |StarBeast2|_ to estimate an ultrametric phylogeny of population lineages.
-We use the original set of alignments (found `here <_static/examples/lionepha/00-alignments>`_) for as the input data for this, and a "``traits``" file that maps each of the sequence labels in the alignment to population identities assigned in the previous step.
+We use the original set of alignments (found ``examples/lionepha/00-alignments``) for as the input data for this, and a "``traits``" file that maps each of the sequence labels in the alignment to population identities assigned in the previous step.

+(INCOMPLETE --- WIP)

 Stage IV.
 Assignment of Known vs. Unknown Species Identities
 ============================================================

 We now inspect out phylogeny and determine *a priori* species assignments for as many population lineages as we can.

+(INCOMPLETE --- WIP)

 Stage V. Delimitation of Species Units
 ======================================

 We are now ready to run |delineate|, using the phylogeny obtained in Stage III and the constraints table in Stage IV.

-..
-The MSC delimits (Wright-Fisher) *population* units, where *any* detectable restriction of gene flow corresponding to a population boundary, and these *population* units are necessarily, with or without justification, taken by the investigator as corresponding on a 1-to-1 basis to species.

-.. ..include:: _static/examples/lionepha/readme.txt
+(INCOMPLETE --- WIP)